davidsbond/lux/README.md

 }
 ```

-Then you can register your handler function
+Then you can register your handler function using the `Router.Handler` method.

 ```go
 router.Handler("GET", handler)
 ```

 Whenever a GET request is made to the lambda function, the handler will be called.
 You can also specify which headers must be present for a request to reach your handler.
-For example, if we only want JSON requests, we can specify:
+For example, if we only want JSON requests, we can use the `Route.Headers` method to specify this:

 ```go
 // Require header with value